Free no-obligation site survey · Nationwide coverage Contact Us

 Survey checks before specification

-• Texture matching and preparation before wall coating
+• Texture matching and prep before the wall coating

 Specification

-Render repairs sit before the coating decision.
-Coating over failed render can trap problems and create a short-lived finish.
+Render comes before the coating decision, full stop.
+Coat over failed render and you trap the fault and buy yourself a short-lived finish.

 Specification